ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 This support team member should be ready to respond to any high priority incidents.

+## How does the support sub team work

+The support sub team will consist of around 3 engineers.
+On average each cloud platform team member will be on the sub team for 2 weeks every 6 weeks.

+The key activities for the day are:

+_On starting the day (9AM)_
+At least one engineer to:
+* Check the #low-priority-alarms and #high-priority-alarms slack channels for any issues to investigate
+* Check the board for any user requests that have been raised and not assigned
+* Get a handover from the on call engineer about any issues out of hours
+* Read through #ask-cloud-platform slack channel

+_During support hours (10AM - 5PM)_
+At least one engineer to:
+* Actively participate in #ask-cloud-platform to field support requests, triage, prioritise and fix
+* Monitor #high-priority-alarms and #low-priority alarms for incidents, triage, prioritise and fix
+* Monitor user support requests being added to the board and triage them for priority

+The whole support team to:
+* Manage incident process for incidents in progress
+* Work on user requests for larger work
+* Work on support backlog stories

+_Before ending the day (6PM)_
+At least one engineer to:
+* Handover information about any planned work or in progress high priority incidents to on call engineer

 ## #ask-cloud-platforms

 ## What is our incident process